LaunchlabAU/auspol-donations-twitter-bot/README.md

-# AusPol Donations Twitter Bot
+# @AusPolDonations : Australian Political Donations Twitter Bot

 A Twitter bot which replies with political donations made by donor mentioned in tweet.